 Carrying out a worksite evaluation gives staff and managers the opportunity to really think about their workplace and the challenges they face.
 An evaluation should take a range of issues into account, including the physical dangers presented by the workplace (for example, poor lighting, limited escape routes, bad visibility).
 The evaluation should also look at standard workplace procedures including treatment plans and job training.

 A thorough worksite evaluation should allow managers to identify the main hazards faced by their staff.
 Identifying these hazards should make it easier for healthcare providers to put effective violence prevention strategies into place.

 Maintaining Necessary Video and Alarm Systems

 Technology can often be used to great effect to reduce aggressive behavior and prevent violence.
-While people experiencing mental health disorders may not be deterred from becoming violent by the presence of video and alarm systems, this targeted tech will make it easier for security personnel to come to the aid of a doctor, registered nurse or psychiatric technician if they feel threatened.
+While people experiencing mental health disorders may not be deterred from becoming violent by the presence of video and alarm systems, this targeted tech will make it easier for security personnel to come to the aid of a doctor, registered nurse, or psychiatric technician if they feel threatened.

-As well as camaras and a standard alarm system, managers in mental health services should also consider investing in panic buttons.
+As well as cameras and a standard alarm system, managers in mental health services should also consider investing in panic buttons.
 Providing panic buttons for healthcare workers in psychiatric hospitals allows staff members to call for help instantly and silently if they’re exposed to violence or aggression.

-Panic buttons provide security staff with the exact location of the person who needs assistance.
+Healthcare panic buttons provide security staff with the exact location of the person who needs assistance.
 This ensures that help arrives as quickly as possible.

 Developing Response Procedures